Tom McIntyre: Portsmouth

 On 30 January 2024, McIntyre left Reading to sign a two-and-a-half-year contract, with a club option for an additional 12 months, with Portsmouth for an undisclosed fee.

 McIntyre made his Portsmouth debut four days after signing for the club, in the 4-1 home win against Northampton Town.
 McIntyre was shown a straight red card by referee Sam Purkiss in the 54th minute for a 50/50 challenge with Northampton's Mitch Pinnock, however this card (and the subsequent three match ban) was rescinded on appeal.
 McIntyre received a fractured ankle due to the weight of the challenge and missed the rest of Portsmouth's promotion-winning campaign.

+On 2 February 2026, Portsmouth announced that they had mutual agreed with McIntyre to end their contract, with McIntyre having played 14 times for the club.

 Loans to Charlton Athletic and Bradford City

 On 3 February 2025, McIntyre joined EFL League One club Charlton Athletic on loan for the rest of the 2024–25 season.

-On 1 September, McIntyre left Portsmouth on loan again to League One, this time to Bradford City on a season-long loan.
+On 1 September 2025, McIntyre left Portsmouth on loan again to League One, this time to Bradford City on a season-long loan.
+On 14 January 2026, he returned to Portsmouth after Bradford City exercised their option to terminate his loan.

+Aberdeen

+On 3 February 2026, Aberdeen announced the signing of McIntyre on a short-term contract until the end of the season.